Great cast, great beginning, slow ending.

 Unlike Survivor, however, The Amazing Race is as much a product of the course that is laid out as it is of the people who race it.
 No matter how entertaining the people are, if the course is not dynamic, there’s only so much the racers can do.

 The start of The Amazing Race: Unfinished Business was chock full of dynamic challenges, interesting legs and surprises.
 As the number of teams got whittled down, the legs became less creative.
 By the second hour of the finale, the last leg of the race, we watched a leg where the lead changed just twice and Gary and Mallory never had a chance after their opening taxi ride.Where this season of The Amazing Race surpassed previous seasons early on, it failed us in its finale.
 I’ve complained that the legs of previous seasons became formulaic, but often those seasons ended with a bang.
-The Amazing Race: Unfinished Business was the opposite.

 The only twist we got to see was having two Roadblocks which forced the person who didn’t complete the previous roadblock to do the second one.
 Unfortunately, it didn’t result in any changes in the standings.